BobbyT432/TempleQuest/README.md

 # The Legend of The Crimson King

+**This will not be a finished game it was just for a school project**

 A stylized game based on an island in the midst of terror.

 Built in two weeks for our end of the year project in a C/C++ Data Structures class, using SFML, (team of three).